buckwheat

 I planted buckwheat for a third use this summer – as a nurse crop for clover seeded after an organic winter wheat crop.

 After harvesting wheat and straw in July, I left the ground fallow and controlled weeds with light tillage.
-I waited to plant my cover crop until daily 90 degree temperatures and drought finally eased on September 3rd.
+I waited to plant my cover crop until daily 90-degree temperatures and drought finally eased on September 3rd.

 The Final Mix

-The buckwheat really impressed me as a nurse crop.
+The buckwheat impressed me as a nurse crop.
 It was the first seed to germinate and very quickly provided a moderate canopy over the entire field.
-Three weeks after planting it looked like an entire field of buckwheat!

 This shading suppressed grass weeds like foxtail, but still provided enough light to let the clovers establish.
 Without the shading effect of buckwheat, the clover could not have competed with grass weeds that are better adapted to late summer growth.